 - Watching the local sports team

 - Writing about the family history

-Your family will be reassured, knowing that you look forward to that cup of tea and chat, or social outing with someone who takes a personal interest in what is important to you.
+Your family will be reassured knowing that you look forward to that cup of tea and chat, or a social outing with someone who takes a personal interest in what is important to you.
 Exercise, good nutrition, and a restful night’s sleep are all important, but companionship is irreplaceable.
 Social interaction supports many aspects of your overall health and happiness, particularly as you age.